The Book of Magic

 The character advancement rules for mages assume that one has the benefit of such instruction while learning how to cast their spells.
 If a character lacks such instruction, mastering the mystic arts is much more difficult.
 While an eclecticist has this penalty built in, mages of other schools without a mystic tutor will suffer a fifteen percent increase in the cost of new spells and spell advancement.

-This is not quite as steep as an eclecticist's penalty, as most schools have a coherent set of rules (such as they are) to detail how their magic works.
+This is not quite as steep as an eclecticist's penalty, mainly because most schools have a coherent set of rules (such as they are) to detail how their magic works.
 If one starts play with no master or manages to lose him or her during play, it may behoove them to find another instructor as soon as possible - assuming they wish to.
-Some players don't mind the Fortune penalty as it liberates them from the agendas of would-be masters.
+Some players don't mind the Karma penalty as it liberates them from the agendas of would-be masters.

 And make no mistake, anyone that takes a student or students in to train them in the ways of magic isn't doing so purely out of the good of their heart.
 Most 'training' missions a magical mentor will send his or her students on double as exercises built to advance whatever schemes (whether beneficial or nefarious) they have already set in motion.
 Remember: there's no such thing as a free lunch.

 Some spells, such as an eldritch bolt, are of instantaneous effect; you cast it, it fires, and that's it.
 A large number of spells are not quite so cut and dried, however.
 Many spells have a duration that is variable in nature, and can be extended even further if the caster desires.
 This is called spell maintenance.
 A sorcerer may cast a new spell with each action, but can only maintain so many at once.